oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 An `edgeTraversal` object **MAY** contain a property named `finalState` whose value is an object ([§3.6](#object-properties)) each of whose properties is a `multiformatMessageString` object ([§3.12](#multiformatmessagestring-object)) that represents the value of a relevant item after the edge has been traversed.

-> NOTE: This property, together with `graphTraversal.initialState` ([§3.42.6](#graphtraversal-object--initialstate-property)), enables a viewer to present a debugger-like “watch window” experience as the user traverses a graph.
+> NOTE: This property, together with `graphTraversal.initialState` ([§3.42.6](#graphtraversal-object--initialstate-property)), enables a viewer to present a debugger-like "watch window" experience as the user traverses a graph.

 A SARIF viewer **SHALL** display only those properties that are explicitly present in the `finalState` property of the current `edgeTraversal`.
 It **SHALL NOT** assume that properties present in previous steps are still present with unchanged values.

-For details of how properties within a “state” object are represented, see [§3.38.9](#state-property).
+For details of how properties within a "state" object are represented, see [§3.38.9](#state-property).

 ### 3.43.5 stepOverEdgeCount property <a id='stepoveredgecount-property'></a>